cran/naijR/README.md

 ## Future Work

-Some features to expect in the next minor update:
+Some enhancements to expect in future updates:

-  - The function `map_ng()` can draw a very basic map of Nigeria.
-    Expected features will include sub national divisions and capacity to draw choropleth maps for plotting data.
   - Manipulation of phone numbers will provide options for the introduction of separators.
 Also the function will become more intelligent, pre-empting errors in data entry e.g. accepting the